 NBA Analyst & Reporter

-- ESPN named Doris Burke a full-time ESPN NBA game analyst just ahead of the 2017-18 NBA season.
-Across nearly three decades, she has been a top commentator on several significant ESPN properties, including the NBA, women’s and men’s college basketball and the WNBA.
-She also serves as the lead ESPN NBA sideline reporter for NBA playoff games and the NBA Finals on ABC.
-Burke has covered basketball for ESPN since 1991 and has been the recipient of several awards and honors, including most recently when she was one of the recipients of the 2017 WISE Women of the Year award.
+During Burke’s ESPN tenure, she has served as a top commentator on several significant ESPN properties, including the NBA, women’s and men’s college basketball and the WNBA.
+She also served as the lead sideline reporter for the NBA Finals on ABC.
+Burke has covered basketball for ESPN since 1991 and has been the recipient of several awards and honors, including the 2017 WISE Women of the Year Award.

 Burke previously served as a WNBA analyst for the New York Liberty on MSG Network and also was a women’s college basketball analyst for CBS Sports (1998-2001) and Westwood One Radio (2000-02).
 The first woman to call Knicks radio/television broadcast (2000) and a BIG EAST men’s basketball game on television, Burke was a frequent columnist for Basketball Times Magazine and Eastern Basketball Magazine since 2001 as well as a contributing writer on the website for the Center for Sports Parenting.